bchadd/online_chessql/readme.md

 # online_chessql Documentation

 This is a program designed to create and analyze a PostgreSQL database of online chess game data made available by Ulrik Thyge Pedersen on Kaggle.
-You can find his dataset on Kaggle here: https://www.kaggle.com/datasets/ulrikthygepedersen/online-chess-games.
+You can find his dataset on Kaggle [here](https://www.kaggle.com/datasets/ulrikthygepedersen/online-chess-games).
 This dataset provides rating, openings, and game outcome data for over 20,000 online chess games via CSV.

 The program consists of the following files:

 - main.py: Controls the database functions and handles user error inputs.
 - db.py: Contains functions to interact with the PostgreSQL database, including creating tables, dropping tables, loading data from a CSV file, adding columns, inserting data, and more.
 - auth.json: A simple JSON file that contains user-input psycopg connection string parameters.
-- chess_games.csv: A CSV file containing 20,000 lines of unique online chess game data.
+- chess_games.csv: A CSV file containing the dataset.

 ## File Structure